samply/obds2fhir/README.md

 You should modify the identifier system (replace http://dktk.dkfz.de/fhir/onco/core/CodeSystem/PseudonymArtCS with a local URL).
-You can just make one up (or use the default), but note that this URL will be used as Identifier.system in the resulting FHIR Patient resources (Identifer.value will be a **hash** based on patient master data - will be replaced by Mainzelliste pseudonymization).
+You can just make one up (or use the default), but note that this URL will be used as Identifier.system in the resulting FHIR Patient resources (Identifer.value will be (A) a **hash** based on patient master data or if pseudonymization is configured (B) be replaced by Mainzelliste pseudonym).

 Since ids are required in FHIR but optional in the ADT/GEKID XML schema, they are generated via content hashing if not present.
 However, it is recommended to provide all optinal ids in the importet ADT/GEKID XML files.